Donpedro13/etwprof/Documentation/Usage.md

 The following parameters might need further explanation:
 * `-t --target`
-If you specify the executable's name (instead of the process ID), etwprof will fail if there are more than one instances of the target process running.
+If you specify the executable's name (instead of the process ID), and there are more than one processes running with that name, etwprof will profile all of them.
 * `-d --debug`
 Provides even more verbose output than `-v --verbose`.
 Intermediate results are retained (e.g. the unmerged `.etl` output).
 * `--mflags`